Spasman/rcon_example/README.md

   "Money": The current amount of money the player has in Survival or Zombrains.
   "RespawnCost": The player's respawn cost needed to revive in Survival.
   "Premium": Returns "1" if the player owns Boring Man Premium, "0" if they are F2P.
+  "X": Returns the X coordinate of the player.
+If they are dead, this key will not be present.
+  "Y": Returns the Y coordinate of the player.
+If they are dead, this key will not be present.
 }
 ```